Traditional Thai Clothing-16 Beautiful Outfits From Thailand

 ↓ 13 – Pha Nung

-Also called Panang (or Panung) is one of the most common traditional outfit observed.
-It comprises of a long strip of wide cloth that is wrapped around the person’s waist.
+Also called Panang (or Panung) is one of the most common traditional outfits observed.
+It comprises a long strip of wide cloth that is wrapped around the person’s waist.
 This cloth reaches below your knees.
 It is bottom wear, usually paired with a Pah Hom.
-Sometimes, Pha Nung is passed between the legs and fastened at the back by tucking it in a way called ‘Chong kraben’.
+Sometimes, Pha Nung is passed between the legs and fastened at the back by tucking it in a way called ‘Chong graben’.
 This is done so that the cloth does not come in the way of walking.
 The Pha Nung is similar to Sampot, which is a traditional Cambodian garment.
-Sampot is worn the same was Pha Nung is.
+Sampot is worn the same way Pha Nung is.
 It is worn by both men and women.
 To be exact, the cloth draped around is almost 3 yards long on average.
-The Pha Nung is also displayed in the famous museum, The Metropolitan Museum of Art, credited to Gift of James H. W. Thompson, 1953.
+The Pha Nung is also displayed in the famous museum, The Metropolitan Museum of Art, credited to the Gift of James H. W. Thompson, in 1953.
 It was exhibited in 1972.
 You should also have a look at our earlier post on Traditional Korean Clothing.

 traditional thai outfits (10)